 FORMER ARTISTIC DIRECTOR

-Marcella Contessi-Smith provided her students with the opportunity to study classical ballet, regardless of age or ability level.
+Marcella Contessi-Smith provided her students with the opportunity to study classical ballet utilizing the Vaganova and Cecchetti methods, regardless of age or ability level.
 At the age of seventeen, she became a soloist with the ballet company of the Opera House Communale in Florence, Italy.
 She danced opera and classical repertoire and innovative ballet under the direction of Kyra Nijinsky, daughter of Vaslav Nijinsky.

 She danced at the Theatre Liroco of Milano and Qurino of Rome and internationally for 26 years.
 She was chosen to dance for the President of Mexico, Miguel Allemand, while with these companies.